DanielTaitz/Skyscrapers/README.md

 # Skyscrapers
 Hi, everyone.
-This is the readme of the skyscrapers file :P here is a bunch of stuff we'll be saying over here
+This is the readme of the skyscrapers file :P here is a bunch of stuff we'll be saying over here: